 (c) If you have a contract with us, we are entitled to process your personal data in order that we can fulfil our contractual obligations to you.

 We may share your personal data with:

 We do not transfer your personal data to third countries or international organisations and have no expectation of needing to do so.
-However, should the need arise, we will ensure that such a transfer will comply with Article 44 and Chapter V GDPR.
+However, should the need arise, we will ensure that such a transfer will comply with Article 44 and Chapter V UK GDPR.

 We retain your personal data while you remain a professional client, a pupil, or a mini-pupil, or are an applicant for employment, tenancy, pupillage or mini-pupillage, or provide goods and services, unless you ask us to delete it and we agree to do so.

 Thereafter, the period for which we may retain personal data varies from case-to-case, but in general:

 (a) Professional client data is retained for a period of 5 years from the date of the last instruction by the firm;

 (b) Employment applicant data is retained for a period of 3 years from the date of the determination of the application;